Computer Science

 - UX Design (online) – Students will be given the opportunity to complete this course online with IBM SkillsBuild and earn a digital badge.
 This badge demonstrates knowledge of UX design concepts, processes, and tools that UX designers use.
 The individual has a conceptual understanding of user personas, wireframes, prototypes, usability testing, working collaboratively with a UX design team, and has experience reviewing a UX design case study to make conclusions about redesigning a website.
 The earner is aware of the job outlook in UX design and is familiar with the skills required for success in various roles.

-- Introduction to GDPR – This course gives learners an overview of GDPR.
+- Introduction to GDPR (online)– This course gives learners an overview of GDPR.
 The workshop examines what GDPR stands for and gives an understanding of the current data protection rules and obligations.
 The learners also receive information on the types of data, the terminology associated with GDPR, the penalties with breaches, storage of data and general do’s and don’ts regarding data.
 A Certificate of Completion is issued on completion.

-- Manual Handling (MH) Training and certification – This training (MH) is mandatory for person’s involved in manual handling tasks.
+- Manual Handling (MH) Training and certification – This training (MH) is mandatory for persons involved in manual handling tasks.
 It is required by legislation under The Safety Health and Welfare at Work (General Application) Regulation 2007 Part two chapter four.
 The training involves the theory module which is completed online (HSELanD.ie) and the practical module which is classroom based.
 The certificate obtained is valid for three years.
 Manual Handling training course delivers the proper techniques for lifting, carrying, loading, pushing and pulling various tasks or loads to reduce the risk of injury to the worker.
 The need to avoid manual handling by using mechanical aids where possible will also be demonstrated.
 It provides the skills to identify risks with various handling tasks.

 - State of the Art VR Training (BodySwaps)– We offer students the unique opportunity to enhance their soft skills using an advanced AI-powered learning platform.
 This cutting-edge technology allows learners to engage in realistic, immersive simulations helping to build essential skills like teamwork, communication and leadership.
 Get personal feedback and be prepared for real-world challenges.